Skip to content

 Variable Required Default Description

-VAULT_ADDR Yes -- Vault server address
+VAULT_ADDR Yes -- OpenBao server address

-VAULT_TOKEN Conditional -- Static Vault token
+VAULT_TOKEN Conditional -- Static OpenBao token

 VAULT_AUTH_METHOD No kubernetes Auth method